-Know When to Go to Urgent Care/QuickCare, the ER, or Your Family Doctor
+Know When to Go to Your Family Doctor, the ER, Your Family Doctor, or Firelands Virtual Care

 Knowing where to go when a health issue flares up can help prevent frustrations from long waits or being sent elsewhere, and it’ll get you the prompt treatment you’re looking for.

-“It’s true that urgent care or the new Firelands QuickCare can usually offer the same type of care your family doctor can provide for acute issues like coughs, colds, and minor injuries,” said Dr. Matt Braniecki, DO, a family medicine doctor who sees patients in Port Clinton.
-“They both can treat most non life-threatening conditions, but chronic issues can’t be treated at urgent care.
-That’s why it’s important to know when to go to urgent care or the Firelands QuickCare in Sandusky, or when you should schedule an appointment with your doctor.”
+“It’s true that urgent care can usually offer the same type of care your family doctor can provide for acute issues like coughs, colds, and minor injuries,” said Dr. Matt Braniecki, DO, a family medicine doctor at Firelands Physician Group Port Clinton Family Medicine.
+“They can treat most non-life-threatening conditions, but chronic issues can’t be treated at urgent care.
+That’s why it’s important to know when to go to urgent care when you should schedule an appointment with your doctor.”

 If it’s symptoms of a minor illness like migraine, sore throat, coughing, or congestion, try to get in with your doctor the same day, if you can.
-Some doctors, like Dr. Braniecki, offer same-day appointments for these instances.
-If your doctor isn’t available, urgent care or QuickCare is the next best option.
+All Firelands Physician Group primary care providers, like Dr. Braniecki, offer same-day appointments for these instances.
+If your doctor isn’t available, urgent care is the next best option for non-emergencies.

 Go to your primary care provider regularly so he/she can help with the following: